hellcodes/madelab-cnu/content/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
 bio: Jong-Ryul Lee is currently an assistant professor at CNU.
-He received a B.S. degree from KAIST in 2010, and a Ph.D. degree under the supervison of Prof. Chin-Wan Chung in Computer Science at KAIST in Aug.
-2014.
-The title of the dissertation is: "Efficient Query Processing Algorithms for Network Analysis".
-From 2015 to 2020, he was a senior software engineer at Samsung Research.
-While at Samsung Research, he worked on visual question answering, visual SLAM (Simultaneous Localization And Mapping), and neural network model compression.
-From 2020 to 2023, he was a senior researcher at ETRI.
-While at ETRI, he worked on neural network model compression and efficient methods for model scaling for various platforms.

 interests:
   - Artificial Intelligence